 The two-tier system for remunerating excess reserve holdings

-In September 2019 the Governing Council of the ECB announced the introduction of a two-tier system for remunerating excess reserve holdings (tiering) aiming to support the bank-based transmission of monetary policy, while preserving the positive contribution of the negative interest rate policy to the accommodative stance of monetary policy.
+In September 2019 the Governing Council of the ECB announced the introduction of a two-tier system for remunerating excess reserve holdings aiming to support the bank-based transmission of monetary policy, while preserving its accommodative monetary policy stance.

 This system exempts part of credit institutions’ excess reserves with the central bank from negative remuneration at the deposit facility rate.
 Hence, all credit institutions subject to minimum reserve requirements have a limit of excess reserves that is actually remunerated at a rate of 0%.
-This limit is based on a multiple (currently of six) of an institution’s minimum reserve requirements, adopted under a decision of the Governing Council of the ECB, which may change it over time.
+This limit is determined as a multiple of an institution’s minimum reserve requirements, adopted under a decision of the Governing Council of the ECB, which may change it over time.

 What are excess reserves

-The ECB requires credit institutions established in the euro area to hold the required minimum reserves (in the form of deposits) on account with their national central bank.
+The ECB requires credit institutions established in the euro area to hold minimum reserves (in the form of deposits) on accounts with their national central bank.

-Compliance with minimum reserve requirements is determined at the end of each maintenance period on the basis of average end-of-calendar-day balances in the institutions’ reserve accounts with its respective national central bank, by comparison with its reserve base (defined set of liabilities of up to two years in the balance sheet of credit institutions).
+Compliance with minimum reserve requirements is determined at the end of each maintenance period on the basis of average end-of-calendar-day balances in the institutions’ reserve accounts with their respective national central bank, by comparison with their reserve base (defined set of liabilities of up to two years in the balance sheet of credit institutions).

 The volume held by institutions in these accounts in excess of minimum reserve requirements is termed ‘excess reserves’.

-Prior to the introduction of tiering, the whole volume of excess reserves was remunerated at an interest rate of 0% or at the interest rate applicable on the deposit facility, whichever was lower.
+Prior to the introduction of the two-tier system, the whole volume of excess reserves was remunerated at an interest rate of 0% or at the interest rate applicable on the deposit facility, whichever was lower.

-As of October 2019, with the introduction of tiering, part of excess reserves have been exempted from negative remuneration at the rate applicable on the deposit facility, currently at -0.5%, and are remunerated at a rate of 0%.
+As of October 2019, with the introduction of the two-tier system, part of excess reserves have been exempted from negative remuneration at the rate applicable on the deposit facility, -0.5% at the time, and were remunerated at a rate of 0%.

-The non-exempt tier of credit institutions’ excess reserves with the central bank continues to be remunerated at 0% or the deposit facility rate, whichever is lower.
+Institutions’ non-exempt excess reserve holdings with the central bank continued to be remunerated at 0% or the deposit facility rate, whichever was lower.

 Purpose of the system

-This system, and in particular the setting of the multiplier applied to minimum reserve requirements (which is the same for all institutions), aims to support the transmission of key interest rates to bank interest rates by mitigating some adverse impacts of negative interest rates on banks’ profitability.
+This system, and in particular the setting of the multiplier applied to minimum reserve requirements (which is the same for all institutions), aims to support the transmission of key interest rates to bank interest rates by mitigating some adverse impacts on banks’ profitability amid negative interest rates.

-As the financial benefit of tiering is proportional to the minimum reserve level, credit institutions with a business model relying on the collection of deposits enjoy relatively higher exemption limits.
+As the financial benefit of the two-tier system is proportional to the minimum reserve level, credit institutions with a business model relying on the collection of deposits enjoy relatively higher exemption limits.
 Thus, associating the two-tier system to the amount of minimum reserve requirements ensures that the system focuses on the institutions that are the main sources of credit to the real economy.